d-sargent/platypi/README.md

 Inspired by the enigmatic platypus, Platypi blends unexpected features with conventional approaches.
 Dramatically tapered strokes and sheared wedge serifs combine with smooth curves and traditional proportions to achieve a practical text typeface with a unique and distinctive visual rhythm.
 Heavier weights push this tension further with increased tapering and overall contrast.

-Platypi comes in multiple weights from Regular to Black, alongside a Regular Italic style.
+Platypi is in development.
+It currently comes in multiple weights from Regular to Black, alongside a Regular Italic style.
 Additional Italic weights are planned.

 ![Sample Image](documentation/platypi-image-initial-draft.png)